-Discontinued operations and assets classified as held for sale

-A discontinued operation is a separate major line of business or geographic area of operation that has either been disposed of, abandoned or is part of a plan to dispose of a major line of business or geographic area.
+Discontinued operations and assets classified as held for sale been disposed of, abandoned or is part of a plan to dispose of a major line of business or geographic area.
 An operation is classified as a discontinued operation in the year that the above criteria are met.
 In the consolidated Income Statement, profit/loss from discontinued operations is reported separately from the results from continuing operations.
 Prior periods Income Statement and cash flow are presented on a comparable basis.